junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "I wish I share your belief."
 Cass murmurs sadly, "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."

-Dumah *looks* at him through the last remaining flash of her light, "Yes you can, Castiel.
+Dumah *looks through* him with the last remaining flash of her light, "Yes you can, Castiel.
 Now go, and save us!
 Save all the remaining ones before it's too late."
+Her voice breaks.
+If she's in a vessel now, it's like she's choking on blood in her throat.

-The Heaven presses ever more power onto them, Castiel can see the space and dimension around them get twisted so contorted that the exit is just like the eye of the hurricane.
-Dumah burns up the very last power she has, and pushes Castiel towards the portal.
+Castiel senses two forces pushing at him at this very same moment as she finishes speaking.
+The Heaven unleashes ever more power onto him, undeniably irresistibly drawing him in.
+Castiel can see the space and dimension around them get twisted so contorted that the exit is just like the pinpoint in the eye of a furious hurricane.
+Dumah burns up the very last peck of power she has left and hustles Castiel out.
+He falls through the portal.

 <br>

+#### Act 9

 "The next thing I know, I'm on Earth again."
 Cass wraps up his telling.

-(TBA editing)
+"Well, that explains the clumsy landing."
+Dean comments.

+"And the cause of the infection."
+Sam fills in, thinking hard, "At least now we know what we're dealing with.
+This, this angel darkness disease --"

+"I still prefer calling it ABD -- Angelic Black Death."
+Dean cuts.

+"Fine, this ABD, how do we fix it?"
+Sam frowns deeply.

-"We don't know jack squat about the angel biology, how the hell are we gonna play doctor?"
+Dean glares back, "Don't look at me, I don't know jack squat about angel biology, how the hell are we gonna play doctor?"

-Cass falls into thinking.
+Both brothers shoot their questioning eyes at Cass.

+Cass blinks once blankly, looking back at them just as idealess as they are.

-Sam suggests, in an over-optimistic voice that sounds far too deliberate, "How about we stick to the basics, work with what we know, do the research, just like it's just another case?"
+Sam clears his throat, suggesting in an over-optimistic voice that sounds far too deliberate, "Okay, how about we stick to the basics, work with what we know, do some research, just like it's just another case?"

-"A case," Dean echoes sarcastically, "Fan-freaking-tastic."
+"A case," Dean snorts loudly, "Fan-freaking-tastic."

-He lays back in his favorite chair and drinks his beer, "Do you remember our job used to be beheading vampires and werewolves?
+He takes a large gulp of beer that's been staying idly for too long and getting heated by the room temperature and tasting bitter, before saying, "Do you remember our job used to be beheading vampires and werewolves?
 Not babysitting or feeding them with soup when they get sick?"
 He holds out a finger just in time to stop Sam from arguing, "Don't give me that look, tell me you don't think angels are just monsters with good PR?
 No offence, Cass."
-He flashes the eyes at Cass quickly.
-A slow nerve at the back of his head somewhere, tells him that's a really asshole comment spitting in front of his only and best angel friend.
+He flashes a quick eye at Cass.
+A slow nerve at the back of his head somewhere tells him that's a really asshole comment spitting in front of his only and best angel friend.
 But with the brain mostly affected by the light drowsiness coming from the beer, Dean waves the uneasy feeling off not knowing where it comes from or why.

 Castiel barely moves his lips, "None taken."

-Sam sighs, "I don't like them more than you do, Dean, I mean, obviously except for Cass.
-But that doesn't mean I want them all dead.
+Sam sighs, "I don't like them any more than you do, Dean, I mean, obviously except for Cass.
+But that doesn't mean I -- *we* -- would want them all dead.
 It's bad that they are around, but it's worse if they're not.
 I'd rather help them out this once rather than dealing with billions of angry confusing spirits.
 So yeah, I'm fine with this.
-And maybe, if they own us one, next time they show up, we won't have to kill each other."
+And maybe, if they own us one, next time they show up, we won't have to kill each other again."

-Dean snorts, "I'd rather hope they never show up again.
+Dean snorts again and louder, "I'd rather hope they never show up in our doorsteps again.
 But okay, points taken.
 Where do we start?"

 Sam looks at the only angel in the room, which makes Dean turn his head in the same direction.
 "Start with what we know, about Cass."
 Sam says.

-Dean frowns, still talking to Sam but not leaving his eyes away from Cass, "Well, with all due respect, first of all, he's probably the least typical of an angel by now, with all the resurrection -- not that I complain -- and hanging around on Earth with us all this time and everything in between, I won't be surprised if we end up finding out he's a whole new species on his own.
+Dean frowns, still talking to Sam but not leaving his eyes away from Cass, "Well, with all due respect, first of all, he's probably the least typical of an angel by now, with all the resurrection -- not that I complain -- and hanging around on Earth with us all this time -- still not complaining -- and everything in between, I won't be surprised if we end up finding out he's a whole new species on his own.
 And B, what are you gonna do about him?
 Anatomy?
 He's not a guinea pig for you to learn biology in college class.
 He's Cass!"

 Cass hums a soft agreement to that obvious accurate comment.